What Is Summer Nectar Dearth?

 What plants produce the most nectar for bees?

-Check out Wikipedia’s List of Northern American nectar sources for honey bees for some ideas.
+For some ideas, check out Wikipedia’s List of Northern American nectar sources for honey bees,

-When adding plants to help your bees, keep in mind your hardiness zone.
+When adding plants to help your bees, remember your hardiness zone.
 Also, think about a variety of plants with different blooming periods.

 What about the winter dearth?

-With temperatures too cold for foraging and a lack of flowering plants, bees rely on their stores of honey to get through the winter.
+With temperatures too cold for foraging and a lack of flowering plants, bees rely on their honey stores to get through the winter.

 You can help them by: